JohnnyGitH/BugEDex/README.md

 ```

 Requested Work:
-- Add DTO model
-- Bug Service - Needs to be handling the filtering
 - Create methods in service so state isn't exposed directly to the component
 - check if filter in Bug service does what i think it does
--
+- Update logger
+- Fix tests broken by these changes

 ## Development server